kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 ## External network

-External network is automatically found, but you can specify the external network explicitly by `spec.externalNetworkId` of `OpenStackCluster`.
+If there is only a single external network it will be detected automatically.
+If there is more than one external network you can specify which one the cluster should use by setting the environment variable `OPENSTACK_EXTERNAL_NETWORK_ID`.

 The public network id can be obtained by using command,